jazminzilla/global-superstore-sales-analysis/README.md

 Total sales increased by **90.3%**, growing from **$2.26M in 2011** to **4.30M**.
 Sales increased consistently each year, indicating strong overall growth and positive momentum throughout the analysis period.

 ## Business Recommendations

-- Investigate the factors contributing to losses within the Tables subcategory, including pricing, discounting, shipping costs, and individual product performance.
+- Investigate the factors contributing to losses within the **Tables** subcategory, including pricing, discounting, shipping costs, and individual product performance.

-- Evaluate profitability across markets and regions to identify opportunities for growth and improved performance.
+- Evaluate **Furniture's** pricing, discounting, and operating costs to identify opportunities to improve profitability.

+- Investigate the performance of the **Canada market** and identify potential opportunities to increase sales and profitability.

-- Monitor returned orders by market to identify potential product or customer service issues.
+- Monitor **returned orders by market** to identify potential product quality, customer satisfaction, or service issues.

-- Focus on high-performing product categories and markets while developing strategies to improve underperforming areas.
+- Focus resources on **high-performing product categories and regions** while developing targeted strategies to improve underperforming areas.

+- Use ongoing profitability and return-rate monitoring to support **data-driven pricing, product, and market decisions**.

 ## Tools & Methodology

 - Microsoft Excel

 - Data Cleaning and Preparation

 - Pivot Tables

 - KPI Analysis

 - Data Visualization

 - Profitability Analysis

 - Business Insight Development

 The dataset was cleaned and prepared before analysis.
 Pivot tables were created to evaluate sales, profit, orders, profitability, markets, regions, categories, and subcategories.
-An interactive dashboard was then developed to summarize key findings and business insights.
+An interactive dashboard was then developed to summarize key findings and provide a visual overview of business performance from **2011 to 2014**.

+## Dashboard Features

+The interactive dashboard provides an overview of:

+- Overall sales and profitability performance

+- Sales and profit by market and region

+- Category and subcategory performance

+- Product-level sales analysis

+- Order performance and market trends

+- Profit margin and key performance indicators

+- Returned orders by market

 ## Dashboard Preview